-I am an Assistant Professor in the Department of Economics at the University of Essex, and will be spending the Fall 2017 semester as a Visiting Scholar in the Graduate School of Business at Columbia University.
+I am an Assistant Professor in the Department of Economics at the University of California, Irvine.

 I am an applied microeconomist working at the intersection of economic history, development, labor, and health.
-My work falls broadly in two threads: one looking at early-life health and human capital formation, public health, and the environment, largely using historical natural experiments; and the other focused on labor measurement, intra-household allocation, and structural transformation in modern developing countries.
+My work falls into two main threads: one looking at early-life health and human capital formation, public health, and migration, largely using historical natural experiments; and the other focused on labor measurement, intra-household allocation, and structural transformation in modern developing countries.
 For further details, please see the Research page.

 Gender and intra-household allocation